WarriorOFlonelinesS/Calculator/README.md

 ### Subtraction

-For subtraction choice the first number, press on the button with sign `-` and choice the second number.
+For subtraction choice the first number, press on the button with sign `-` and choice the second number, after press on the button with `=`.

 ###  Sum
-For summation choice the first number, press on the button with sign `+` and choice the second number.
+For summation choice the first number, press on the button with sign `+` and choice the second number, after press on the button with `=`.

 ### Multiplication
-For multiplication choice the first number, press on the button with sign `*` and choice the second number.
+For multiplication choice the first number, press on the button with sign `*` and choice the second number, after press on the button with `=`.

 ### Division
-For division choice the first number, press on the button with sign `÷` and choice the second number.
+For division choice the first number, press on the button with sign `÷` and choice the second number, after press on the button with `=`.

 ### Precent
-For calculating the percentage of a number choice the fitst number and press on the button with sign `%`.
+For calculating the percentage of a number choice the fitst number and press on the button with sign `%`, after press on the button with `=`.

-# Cloning the project
+# Cloning
 `git clone https://github.com/WarriorOFlonelinesS/The-calculator.git`

 - [x] Ready project: https://to-calc.netlify.app/